iitbdaplab/iitbtcsgui2/README.md

 ![Section 2 of the GUI](https://github.com/iitbdaplab/iitbtcsgui2/blob/master/sec2.png)
 This is succeeded by single-channel dereverberation with the similar options to play and decode each channel.
 For dereverberation, we have used {WPE and NMF} techniques.
+Here the WPE method is based on 'nara-wpe' python package.
+NMF here is Convolutive NMF method for single-channel reevrberation.

-This stage is followed by localization with GCC-{PHAT,SCOT} available as options.
-Beamforming using the TDOA estimates obtained from the localization( expect for Beamformit Tool).
+This stage is followed by localization with GCC-{PHAT,SCOT} available as options, which are generalized cross correlation based techniques.
+Beamforming using the TDOA estimates obtained from the localization (expect for Beamformit Tool).
 Options available in Beamforming are: {DSB, GEV, MVDR, NN-GEV, NN-MVDR}.
+Here NN prefix means a neural network mask used for learning the co-variance matrix used for this adpative beamforming.

 Finally, after beamforming, a single-channel enhanced file obtained can be played or decoded.